 This year’s objective is to oppose social distancing by maintaining physical distancing.
 The lockdown has created physical distances between people, but Cinema In Piazza believes it has also created social and empathic distances that could become irreversibile.
 A long summer is ahead of us, with many families that will be forced to stay in Rome for work and economic reasons.
 Cinema In Piazza wants to be there and transform their open air movie nights into opportunities for culture and social life to flourish once again.

-From June 1 – August 1, Rome’s piazzas are transformed into opportunities to rebuild community and experience intense civil and social value.
-Rome’s piazzas are once again being transformed into a movie theater, as the free outside movie festival, “Il Cinema in Piazza,” has returned to Rome for its 5th year.
+So get ready, because from July 3rd to August 30th, Rome’s piazzas are transformed into opportunities to rebuild community and experience intense civil and social value.
+The free outdoor movie festival, “Il Cinema in Piazza,” will return to Rome for its 6th year.
 Just like last year, it will be hosted in three locations: Piazza San Cosimato, il Porto Turistico di Roma Marina in Ostia and Casale della Cervelletta in Tor Sapienza.

 The event had previously been held in Piazza S. Cosimato under the name “Festival Trastevere Rione del Cinema,” but faced a dispute with Rome’s deputy mayor and culture councilor, Luca Bergamo.
 Instead of limiting the hours, like Bergamo wanted, the event grew after being supported by well-known figures in film, such as Martin Scorsese and “Pif” Pierfrancesco Diliberto.

-Piazza San Cosimato (1 June – 1 August)
+Piazza San Cosimato

-Porto Turistico di Roma Marina in Ostia (22 June – 27 July)
+Porto Turistico di Roma Marina in Ostia

-Casale della Cervelletta in Tor Sapienza (13 June – 28 July)
+Casale della Cervelletta in Tor Sapienza

 Movie screenings at 9.15pm